 The outage also gave us a bit of insight as to just how prepared we are for more long-term emergencies.
 While we’re no doomsday preppers, there is always the chance of a grid collapse or long-term interruption in services, especially living on an island that is dependent upon barged-in diesel for power.

-- After our Hurricane Iselle experience we invested in several solar lighting options that made maneuvering in the dark easy.
-(This solar lantern was particularly impressive.)
+- Invest in solar lighting options to make maneuvering in the dark easy.

-- We don’t use an electric can opener so we had a manual opener at the ready.
+- Keep a manual can opener at the ready.

 - Access to the internet would have allowed us to be in contact with family as well as stay abreast of the situation.
-Adding a couple of these power sticks to out emergency kit would allow us to maintain connection for a bit longer.
+Adding a couple back up power sticks allow phones to work just a bit longer.
 A simple car charger for USB devices would be another way to extend connection.

-- Reading after dark was difficult — flashlights and headlamps were too bright and I felt like I was wasting light.
-While not essential for survival, a solar book light would make reading once the sun goes down more doable.
+- While not essential, a solar book light makes reading once the sun goes down more doable.